 The newly appointed community pharmacy MSOs united in their commitment to advancing patient safety culture and practice across community pharmacy.

-The Group, chaired by Janice Perkins, Pharmacy Superintendent at Well, has worked closely, and will continue to work closely, with NHS Improvement to improve the mechanisms by which patient safety incident data is captured and fed into the NHS National Reporting and Learning System (NRLS) database, and an NHS Improvement representative is present at our bi-monthly meetings.
+The Group, chaired by Janice Perkins, Pharmacy Superintendent at Well, has worked closely, and will continue to work closely, with NHS Improvement to improve the mechanisms by which patient safety incident data is captured and fed into the NHS National Reporting and Learning System (NRLS) database, and an NHS Improvement representative is present at our meetings.

 Sector-wide work plan